PeterMarshall29/book1/_sources/jupyternotebooks/coding_best_practices.md

 The aim of any programmer should be to write programs with code that is easy to maintain and easy for other programmers to reuse.

 Badly written code is:
-* Difficult for others to understand
+* Difficult for others to understand.
-* Unlikely to be reusable
+* Unlikely to be reusable.
-* Expensive to maintain
+* Expensive to maintain.

 ```{note}